PaulStoffregen/ST7735_t3/README.md

 	//ST7789_t3 tft = ST7789_t3(TFT_CS,  TFT_DC, TFT_RST);
 ```

+NOTE: If the Teensy has more than one SPI buss.
+And the IO pins are all on a different SPI buss then that buss will be used. (i.e. you can use SPI1 or SPI2).
+With this, on a board such as a T4 or T3.5 or T3.6 you can potentially have three displays all on different SPI busses and using the Async updates you can have all three of them updating their display at the same time.

 For the case of a ST7789 the CS pin would be identied with a -1.
 This constructor is used for those cases with the display on SPI and no CS pin:

 ```c++